sokinpui/terminal_dotfiles/README.md

   - keys mapping
   - keys mappping per app
     - chrome: disable the horizontal scroll of switching tabs
+5. disable vimimum in overleaf.com to use vim mode in overleaf

 - Last step: restart the computer